Mujidatdada/credential-stuffing-mitigation/readme.md

 Manual API calls have not triggered WAF, so logs do not appear.

-Seeking guidance on debugging AWS WAF logging pipelines.
+Seeking guidance on triggering WAF with manual API calls and debugging AWS WAF logging pipelines.